Trajectory

 A comet's spectrum, in Elena's opinion, was one of the universe's more elegant signatures.
 As sunlight warmed the surface, volatiles sublimated, releasing water, carbon dioxide, methane, ammonia, a familiar chemical chorus that produced tidy absorption lines when sampled through a spectrometer.
 Every comet carried a fingerprint of where and when it formed.

 Not in the obvious ways.
 The water lines were there.
 CO2 looked clean.
 The expected organics appeared where they belonged.
-But buried low, near the edge of what her signal-to-noise could support, were absorption features she could not identify.
+But threaded through the familiar signatures, faint but unmistakable, were metallic absorption features.
+Iron.
+Titanium.
+Possibly aluminum, though the signal-to-noise made that one tentative.

-She spent the morning running them against every spectral database she had access to, then called in favors for a few she did not.
-Crystalline silicates.
-Tholins.
-Iron oxides.
-The common and the obscure, the cataloged and the hypothetical.
+Comets did not contain refined metals.
+Not in these concentrations, not in these ratios.
+She spent the morning running the data against every spectral database she had access to, then called in favors for a few she did not.
+Iron-nickel meteorites.
+M-type asteroids.
+Industrial alloys, just to rule them out.

 She requested telescope time at Keck.
 The email went out at 11:47 AM, flagged routine.